tc-tommo/cv/cv.md

 ### 🤸‍♂️ Edinburgh University Gymnastics Club

-**Social and fundraising coordinator**
+- **🤝 Social and fundraising coordinator**
     - Promoting events on social media and in person, made a significant impact on social attendance from 5 to 20+ people.
     - Planning and organising social activities and fundraising initiatives, collaborating with other sports clubs.
     - Working as a team with committee, coaches, and club members.

 ### 📰 Turing Fest Media Assistant
 - Photographed and filmed the event for social media and website.